8bitcrag/simple-am2/README.md

 You can use [SessionPlayer.registerPlayerCallback](https://developer.android.com/reference/androidx/media2/common/SessionPlayer#registerPlayerCallback(java.util.concurrent.Executor,%20androidx.media2.common.SessionPlayer.PlayerCallback)) as normal, the builder simply provides `setCallbacks` as a convenience.

 ## Usage
-Because it implements `SessionPlayer`, simple-am2 can be used anywhere you would normally have one.
+Because it implements `SessionPlayer`, simple-am2 can be used anywhere you would normally have a `SessionPlayer`.
 Usually you would be using `MediaPlayer` which does have some differences:

 *DRM handling* - Currently Simple-am2 doesn't handle drm sessions.